Clustered Mendix Runtime

 This means that a Mendix cluster requires a load balancer to distribute the load of the clients over the available Runtime cluster nodes.
 It also means that all the nodes need to connect to the same Mendix database, and the files need to be stored on S3 (for details, see the File Storage section below).
 The number of nodes in your cluster depends on the application, the high availability requirements, and its usage.

 Mendix Runtime has the concept of a cluster leader.
-This is a single node within a Mendix Runtime cluster that performs cluster management activities.
+This is a single node within a Mendix Runtime cluster that performs the initial database synchronization with Domain Model changes and initiates other cluster management activities which can be be picked by any node in a multi-node environment.
 These are the activities:

 • Session cleanup handling – each node expires its sessions (meaning, not being used for a configured timespan) and the cluster leader removes the sessions persisted in the database